anypoint-web-components/anypoint-autocomplete/README.md

 Anypoint web components are set of components that allows to build Anypoint enabled UI in open source projects.

-The element renders accessible list of suggestions for input field.
+The element renders accessible list of suggestions for an input field.

 ## Usage